samui-build/samui-collection-allocation/README.md

 # samui-collection-allocation

-Simple API to manage NFT Collection Allocations.
+Simple API and scripts to manage NFT Collection Allocations on Solana.

 ## Usage